tsweditor/tsweditor.github.io/docs/install.md

 that start with `UE-Editor` are needed. **Do not** download the files labeled as 'Source Code'.
 This will just download the standard unmodified 4.26 source.

-Occasionally an additional file may be included named `.Patch.zip` this will be for if there was a bug in the release or to transition to a newer build without needing to download the whole editor again.

 ![Screenshot of a release](/img/install/release.png)